 Thank you for your interest in our department and for visiting our website.
 We welcome your inquiries.

 Philip H. Howe, Ph.D.

-Christian Jones was awarded a T32 graduate research fellowship under Dr. Traktman's Cellular, Biochemical and Molecular Science Training Program.
+- Christian Jones, graduate student in Dr. Joe Delaney's lab, was awarded a T32 graduate research fellowship under Dr. Traktman's Cellular, Biochemical and Molecular Science Training Program.

 - Brandon Young, graduate student in Dr. Chris' Davies lab, was competitively selected for the Southern Regional Education Board (SREB) Doctoral Scholars Program.
 This program provides a year of funding.